 Canterbury Business Improvement District (BID) was re-elected in July 2019 to represent and promote the huge range businesses in Canterbury for a second term (2019-2024) .
 With a 52.4% turnout (national average 48%) out of 763 eligible hereditaments, businesses in the city voted for the BID with a 69.42% majority by number and a 74.85% majority by rateable value.

-These are the questions that you have asked us about the BID.
-We will update this list as you ask more questions.
+These are the questions that you have asked us about the BID, including questions about our response to the Covid crisis.

 1: What is a BID?

 ‘BID’ stands for ‘Business Improvement District’.
 It is a defined commercial area where new funding can be raised through a ‘levy’ on all businesses within that area, to invest in initiatives to improve the local trading environment.
 BIDs enter into baseline agreements with the local authority and other service providers which guarantee the level of service provision in the area.
 These ensure that any services the BID provides are truly additional.

 The first Business Improvement Association was established in Bloor West Village in Toronto in 1970.
 It came about because of transport infrastructure improvements (a new subway) that took shoppers quickly to other shopping districts.
 A number of local businesses came together wanting to invest in upgrading their area in order to attract shoppers back into it but were frustrated that not all businesses would join them.
 They therefore lobbied the City and the Ontario government to introduce a means of raising funds from businesses that all would pay if it was overseen by an elected body.
 The Ontario Municipal Act allowed this to happen.